tgiuse/Obsidian-Notes/Green Computing/Theory from the practical part.md

 Consider the analogy of a skilled guitar player learning to play the ukulele.
 The musician's existing knowledge of finger positioning, music theory, rhythm (...) directly accelerates the learning process for the new instrument.
 This technique is particularly valuable when working with limited data for new tasks.
 Instead of training models from scratch, which requires enormous datasets and computational resources, transfer learning enables effective model development with smaller, more focused datasets.

+Transfer learning provides four primary advantages that make it essential for sustainable AI development:
+1. **Training efficiency** represents the most immediate benefit, as the technique eliminates the need to train models from scratch.
+This efficiency translates directly into reduced computational requirements and faster development cycles, enabling fine-tuning with significantly smaller datasets.
+2. **Model performance** improvements occur because transfer learning leverages pre-trained knowledge that has already captured important patterns and features.
+This existing knowledge helps reduce overfitting tendencies while enabling faster convergence during training, even when working with limited new data.
+The pre-trained models provide a strong foundation that new models can build upon.
+3.